seanjib/Assignment-1/README.md

 ### Instructions

 The purpose of this assignment is to help you become more familiar with basic R coding.
+To get started, you should "fork" this GitHub repository.
+First log in to GitHub using your personal account.
+Then click on the "Fork" button at the top-right of this page.
+After doing so, you will have your own copy of this repository.

-To get started, make sure you have the `git` software [installed](https://git-scm.com/downloads).
-Then on GitHub, copy the URL to clone this repository.
-At the command line, enter the following (replacing `<clone URL>` with the actual URL:
+Next make sure you have the `git` software [installed](https://git-scm.com/downloads).
+Then on GitHub, copy the URL of **your** repository (see the `Clone or download` button on the top right of the page).
+At the command line, enter the following command (replacing `<clone URL>` with the actual URL):

 ```
 git clone <clone URL>
 ```

+After doing this, you will have a local copy of the repository.

 Read the instructions carefully for each problem listed below.
 For each of the problems, you should write an R script called `X.R`, but replace `X` with the problem number.
 For example, for problem 1, the R script would be named `1.R`.
+Store these scripts at the root level of your repository.

 In this repository, you will find a directory called `Tests`.
 It contains a test script for each problem.
 I will use these scripts to test your code.
 You can use them to test your code as well.
 You will also find a directory called `ExpectedOutput`.
 If your code is working properly for a given problem, you should get this output when the test script is executed for that problem.

 As you complete the problems, *commit* your answers to the master branch on GitHub.
-Put your scripts in the root directory of your repository.
 You can commit your code using the following three commands (replace `<message>` with an actual message):

 ```
 git add --all